DevExpress/devextreme-documentation/concepts/55 Vue Components/02 Create a DevExtreme Application/30 Configure the Navigation Menu/20 Hide the Menu in the Closed State.md

-In the closed state, the navigation menu is still visible displaying item icons.
-If the items lack icons, it is better to entirely hide the menu.
+In the closed state, the navigation menu is partially visible because it displays item icons.
+If the items do not have icons, you can hide the menu.
 To do this, open the `SideNavOuterToolbar` or `SideNavInnerToolbar` component (depending on the used [layout](/Documentation/Guide/Vue_Components/Create_a_DevExtreme_Application/#Layouts)) and change the `drawerOptions()` computed property as follows:

     <!-- tab: side-nav-outer-toolbar.vue -->
     // ...